huangyh09/diceseq/doc/install.rst

     dice-count --anno_file=anno_file.gtf --sam_file=sam_file.bam --out_file=out_file.txt

 You could also see the file demo.sh in the source code package.
-And for more information, see the detailed usages page.
+And for more options, see the detailed usages page.